carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 hello-kapp
 #
 ```
-The value of environment variable `MSG_KEY` is same as we defined in configmap `simple-config`, so the changes got updated to the deployment without restarting it's pod manually.
+The value of environment variable `MSG_KEY` is same as we defined in ConfigMap `simple-config`, so the changes got updated to the deployment without restarting it's pod manually.

-Let's update the value of `data.hello_msg` to `hello-tanzu` in configmap and redeploy the app `app` with the updated configmap.
+Let's update the value of `data.hello_msg` to `hello-tanzu` in ConfigMap and redeploy the app `app` with the updated ConfigMap.

 ```bash